Phone: (866) 266-8815

-Applications are accepted year-round, with the deadline of February 15 for full consideration of institutional financial aid.
-Applicants will be notified in four to six weeks.
+Applications are accepted year-round and applicants will be notified in four to six weeks.
 Applications are accepted after the deadline on a space-available basis, and institutional financial aid will be awarded on a funds-available basis.

 We encourage students from a variety of backgrounds to consider Champlain College’s graduate programs.
 You must have completed a baccalaureate-level program from a regionally accredited institution, and have a GPA that demonstrates your ability to perform graduate-level academic work.